-Heat the milk, vegetable oil, and sugar in a medium saucepan over medium heat, until hot but not boiling.
+Start by heating the milk, vegetable oil, and 1/2 cup sugar in a medium saucepan over medium heat, until hot but not boiling.
 Set aside and cool to lukewarm.
 Once lukewarm, sprinkle the yeast on top of the milk and let it sit for one minute.

 Stir the flour into the yeast mixture until just combined, without kneading.
 Cover with a clean kitchen towel and set aside in a relatively warm place for an hour to rise.
 I LOVE checking on my dough after an hour and seeing how much it has risen.
 It’s seriously like therapy to me.

 Remove the towel and add baking powder, baking soda, and salt and mix together to combine.

 Or you can just keep pushing through because you can’t wait anymore and don’t care what time of day it is when you’re eating these chocolate chip cinnamon rolls with butterscotch icing!

 You can also check out my super messy kitchen counter if you’re so inclined.
 I’m just thankful I have a big enough counter to roll out dough like this in my little old apartment.
 If you don’t, you can always roll the dough out in two portions (15×5 rectangles) and just split the filling ingredients between the two.

-Beginning at the end farthest from you, begin to roll the dough tightly toward you.
+Beginning at the long end farthest from you, begin to roll the dough tightly toward you.
 Be careful and go slowly.
 Pinch the seams together once you’re done.

 And slice the roll into slices that are about 1 1/2-inches.
 You’ll likely get between 14-18 rolls out of this.

-Cover the rolls with a kitchen towel for about 20 minutes, so they can rise (yes again!) and pre-heat oven to 350 degrees.
+Cover the rolls with a kitchen towel for about 20 minutes, so they can rise (yes again!) and pre-heat oven to 370 degrees.
 When you remove the towel, you’ll be able to see that they’re a little bit bigger.
 Then you can pop them in the ovens for about 13-17 minutes.

-It was easy to do!
 In a medium saucepan over medium-low heat, add the butter and brown sugar and stir constantly with a wooden spoon, for about 2 to 3 minutes.
 Once the mixture begins bubbling, stir the butterscotch chips in and stir until melted.

 Then pour the cream into the saucepan, while continuing to stir constantly.
 Stir for a couple more minutes, until mixture thickens and looks glossy.